FACTBOX-U.S. midterm elections: Governor races to watch | Politics

 FACTBOX-U.S. midterm elections: Governor races to watch

+He also signed the most restrictive abortion ban of any U.S. state and has bused thousands of migrants to Democratic-controlled parts of the United States since April.
+FLORIDA Republican Governor Ron DeSantis won a second term in Florida by defeating Democratic challenger Charlie Crist in what was widely seen as a precursor to a DeSantis presidential run in 2024.
+DeSantis has been at the forefront of a number of the country's partisan fights, bucking COVID-19 restrictions while backing a law limiting discussion of LGBTQ issues in schools.

-Thirty-six of the 50 states will elect governors in Tuesday's U.S. midterm elections.
+Thirty-six of the 50 states are electing governors in Tuesday's U.S. midterm elections.
 Though the races typically get less attention than the battle for control of Congress, they carry high stakes for issues such as abortion access, transgender rights, guns and future elections in those states.

-Here are some of the most consequential gubernatorial races to watch.
-ARIZONA
+Results from the most consequential gubernatorial races started to trickle in as polls closed on Tuesday: TEXAS

-Widely seen as one of the closest gubernatorial races in the country, the contest for Arizona's open governorship pits Secretary of State Katie Hobbs, a Democrat, against former news anchor Kari Lake, a Republican.
-Several recent polls show Lake leading Hobbs by a small margin.
-Hobbs rose to national prominence in 2020 when she defended Arizona's election results against former President Donald Trump's false claims of fraud.
-Lake, who received Trump's endorsement, has embraced those claims and vowed to ban mail-in voting if she wins.
+Republican Texas Governor Greg Abbott easily won a third term, defeating his Democratic challenger, former U.S. congressman Beto O'Rourke.
+Abbott, who was endorsed by former President Donald Trump, backed increasingly conservative policies in his second term, including opposing COVID-19 vaccine and mask mandates.
+He also signed the most restrictive abortion ban of any U.S. state and has bused thousands of migrants to Democratic-controlled parts of the United States since April.

-FLORIDA Republican Governor Ron DeSantis is seeking re-election for a second term in what is widely seen as a precursor to a presidential run in 2024.
-He has been at the forefront of a number of the country's partisan fights, bucking COVID-19 restrictions while backing a law limiting discussion of LGBTQ issues in the state's schools.
+FLORIDA Republican Governor Ron DeSantis won a second term in Florida by defeating Democratic challenger Charlie Crist in what was widely seen as a precursor to a DeSantis presidential run in 2024.

 Republican Governor Brian Kemp faces Democratic nominee Stacey Abrams in a rematch of the state's close 2018 gubernatorial election.
 If elected, Abrams would be the first Black woman to serve as governor in the United States.
 Her voter registration efforts are credited with helping President Joe Biden win Georgia in 2020 and two Democrats capture the state's U.S. Senate seats in 2021.
 Polls show Kemp leading in the current race, after he leveraged his incumbency to campaign on lifting pandemic restrictions and using a budget surplus to give teachers a $5,000 raise.